wp-plugins/zedity/readme.txt

 >Zedity is already available in multiple languages:
 **Czech**,  **English**, **French**, **German**, **Greek**, **Indonesian**, **Italian**, **Polish**, **Russian**, **Spanish**, **Ukrainian**.
 Isn't your language available yet?
-Be the first to translate Zedity into your language to [enter the "Hall of Fame" and get rewarded too!](http://zedity.com/translate/)
+Be the first to translate Zedity into your native language to [enter the "Hall of Fame" and get rewarded too!](http://zedity.com/translate/)

 Download Zedity now and see the difference for yourself!

 **Discover more about Zedity:**

-*   [Official Site](http://zedity.com): find the latest information, download the Premium version, grab special offers and additional information about Zedity...
+*   [Official site](http://zedity.com): find the latest information, download the Premium version, grab special offers and additional information about Zedity...

 *   [Facebook page](https://www.facebook.com/Zedity): follow us to get notified about new releases, special offers and the latest news!

-*   [Zedity Tutorials](http://zedity.com/blog/tutorials): tutorials on how to use Zedity, from installation to usage tips, release notes, etc.
+*   [Tutorials](http://zedity.com/blog/tutorials): tutorials on how to use Zedity, from installation to usage tips, release notes, etc.

 *   [Twitter page](https://www.twitter.com/Zedity): follow Zedity on Twitter!